Developers-Foundation/htmltoheroku/README.md

 Since we're only interested in a simple HTML website, we'll be using PHP as our server-side language.
 We first need to install a few things.

 #### 1. Install [PHP](http://php.net/)
+You only do this once to your computer.

 #### 2. Get [Composer](https://getcomposer.org/download/)
 Composer is a dependency manager for PHP.
 We will need it to obtain the Heroku dependencies for our project.